-There’s even more strain on your eyes now, too, considering that the global pandemic have added Zooms and Google Hangouts to our social activities.
-As things begin to open up following a year of quarantine, remote working, endless Zoom meetings, and socially-distanced activities, we may not be spending as much time staring at computers, notebooks, and phone screens but that doesn’t mean that we shouldn’t stay protected.
+Now that things are back open after more than a year of quarantine, remote working, endless Zoom meetings, and socially-distanced activities, we may not be spending as much time staring at computers, notebooks, and phone screens but that doesn’t mean that we shouldn’t stay protected.
 Blue light glasses, while not a protection against UV rays, are certainly one way to help combat eye strain (also useful: taking breaks, using artificial tears, and generally trying to reduce your smartphone usage — a tough challenge, we know).
 The eyewear acts as a filter for the blue light that computer and phone screens emit, which is brighter than other types of light.
 And when you help ease that strain during your workday, your eyes are much better primed to enjoy the crisp colors on your 4K TV at night.

 Blue light glasses come in plenty of shapes and colors and price points, so finding a style you like is as easy as choosing a budget.
 Most cost between $15-$80, far less than a pair of prescription glasses.
 If you’re thinking of investing in a new pair, we put together a list of the best blue light blocking glasses for all budgets.
 From retro to round frames, aviators, and more designs, you’re sure to find a suitable pair below.